SolidStackDE/Booky/privacy-policy-booky.md

 If you tap the donation button, PayPal is opened.
 Processing on PayPal is governed by PayPal's privacy policy.

 ### 3. Legal bases
-Processing is based on your request and consent for optional features (for example camera scan, ISBN lookup, feedback, donation link).
+Processing is based on your request and consent for optional features (for example camera scan, ISBN lookup, title search, feedback, donation link).

 ### 4. Recipients
 Data is shared with third parties only when required by a feature you use: Google (Books API), Open Library (cover metadata), FormSubmit (feedback transport), PayPal (donation flow).